Protecting Your Trade Secrets

-Trade secrets are often the life blood of a company and the competitive advantage of a trade secret determines whether a business lives, dies, or becomes the next Google or Uber.
-While everyone thinks of Apple, Coca Cola or Uber as the great concepts of our time, these companies grew primarily as a result of aggressive product development, cutting edge technology or creative business approaches that were the product of many years of hard work, innovation and people possessing creativity or even brilliance in a narrow area of their industry.
-Something that all of these companies have in common are the fact that they had or continue to have trade secrets that they protect or have patented.
+Trade secrets are often the lifeblood of a company and the competitive advantage of a trade secret determines whether a business lives, dies, or becomes the next Google or Uber.
+While everyone thinks of Apple, Coca-Cola or Uber as the great concepts of our time, these companies grew primarily as a result of aggressive product development, cutting-edge technology or creative business approaches that were the product of many years of hard work, innovation and people possessing creativity or even brilliance in a narrow area of their industry.
+Something that all of these companies have in common is the fact that they had or continue to have trade secrets that they protect or have patented.

 The Texas Trade Secrets Act

 Trade secret law in Texas changed dramatically in 2013 when Texas adopted a modified version of the Uniform Trade Secrets Act (“TUTSA”).
 The statute, in pertinent part, defines the term “trade secret” as: